List of Grishaverse characters: Sankta Lizabeta of the Roses

 Sankta Lizabeta is a Grisha saint and Fabrikator who possesses a swarm of bees as her amplifier.
 She is revealed to still be alive inside the Shadow Fold alongside Sankt Juris and Sankt Grigori.
 She tries to revive the Darkling believing he is the true king of Ravka, but is killed by Zoya.

 Sankt Grigori of the Woods

 Sankt Grigori is a Grisha saint and Healer who can transform into a bear.
-He is reveled to still be alive inside the Shadow Fold alongside Sankt Juris and Sankt Lizabeta.
+He is revealed to still be alive inside the Shadow Fold alongside Sankt Juris and Sankt Lizabeta.
 He cannot resume his original form and thus constantly switches from form to form, earning the name "Grotesque".
-He is later killed by Lizabeta trying to stop her from reviving the Darkling.
+He is later killed by Lizabeta when he attempts to stop her from reviving the Darkling.